pyeventsourcing/eventsourcing/README.md

 your application.
 There are test cases you can use that make it easy to check your implementation.

-**Abstract Base Classes and Test Cases** — Makes it easy to develop new applications, with custom entities and repositories, custom domain events and custom subscribers (see example below, and the test cases).
+**Abstract Base Classes and Test Cases** — Make it easy to develop new applications, with custom entities and repositories, custom domain events and custom subscribers (see example below, and the test cases).

-**Collections** — An object-oriented alternative to "joins", used for modelling multiplicities of different kinds.
+**Collections** — Used for modelling collections of different kinds.

-**Snapshots** — Avoids replaying an entire event stream to obtain the current state of an entity, hence entity access in constant time, rather than proportional to the number of events.
+**Snapshots** — Avoid replaying an entire event stream to obtain the current state of an entity, hence entity access in constant time, rather than proportional to the number of events.
 Snapshotting is implemented as a strategy object in the application class, making it